 PechaKucha GNV, full speed ahead!
-We are back on track to produce the next PechaKucha Night in Gainesville.
-Given university schedules, we're now set on January 17th as the next PKN, with a deadline of January 6th for submission of proposals to participate.
+The next PechaKucha Night in Gainesville will be held on January 24th, with a deadline of January 15th for submission of proposals to participate.
 More details from the PechaKucha website:

 What is Pechakucha Night?
 "PechaKucha Nights are informal and fun gatherings where creative people get together and share their ideas, works, thoughts, holiday snaps -- just about anything, really -- in the PechaKucha 20x20 format.
 PechaKucha 20x20 is a simple presentation format where you show 20 images, each for 20 seconds.
 The images advance automatically and you talk along to the images.
 Good PechaKucha presentations are the ones that uncover the unexpected -- unexpected talent, unexpected ideas.
 Some PechaKuchas tell great stories about a project or a trip.
 Some are incredibly personal, some are incredibly funny, but all are very different."
 If you have ideas, art, research, or projects that you'd like to present, please consider taking part!
 All you need are 20 images and a story to tell.